Godzilla vs. Mechagodzilla

 Godzilla vs. Mechagodzilla (ゴジラ対メカゴジラ, Gojira tai Mekagojira) is a 1974 Japanese kaiju film directed by Jun Fukuda, with special effects by Teruyoshi Nakano.
-Distributed by Toho and produced under their effects subsidiary Toho–Eizo, it is the 14th film of the Godzilla franchise, and features the fictional monster characters Godzilla, Anguirus, and King Caesar, along with the mecha character Mechagodzilla.
+Distributed by Toho and produced under their effects subsidiary Toho–Eizo, it is the 14th film of the Godzilla franchise.
 The film stars Masaaki Daimon, Kazuya Aoyama, Gorō Mutsumi, and Akihiko Hirata, with Isao Zushi as Godzilla, Satoru Kuzumi as both Anguirus and King Caesar, and Kazunari Mori as Mechagodzilla.
-The film marks the first appearances of King Caesar and Mechagodzilla in the franchise.

-Godzilla vs. Mechagodzilla was released theatrically in Japan on March 21, 1974.
+Godzilla vs. Mechagodzilla was released theatrically in Japan on March 21, 1974, to generally positive reviews.
 The film received a limited release in the United States in 1977 by Cinema Shares, under the title Godzilla vs. the Bionic Monster.
 It was then quickly re-released under the title Godzilla vs. the Cosmic Monster which was also the UK theatrical title.

-The film was followed up with a direct sequel in 1975 titled Terror of Mechagodzilla.
+The film was followed by Terror of Mechagodzilla, released on March 15, 1975.

 Plot

 In Okinawa, an Azumi priestess has a vision of a city being destroyed by a giant monster.
-Meanwhile, Masahiko Shimizu discovers a type of metal not found on Earth while spelunking and takes it to Professor Miyajima for examination.
+Masahiko Shimizu discovers space titanium while spelunking and takes it to Professor Miyajima for examination.
 An excavation led by Masahiko's brother Keisuke uncovers a chamber filled with ancient artifacts and a mural bearing an ominous prophecy: "When a black mountain appears above the clouds, a huge monster will arise and try to destroy the world; but when the red moon sets and the sun rises in the west, two monsters shall appear to save the people."
 Keisuke is joined by archaeologist Saeko Kaneshiro, who translates the prophecy and takes a statue bearing the likeness of Okinawa's guardian monster King Caesar to study.
-Two men stalk them, with one claiming to be a reporter while the other attempts to steal the statue, but fails and flees.
+Two men stalk them, one claiming to be a reporter while the other attempts to steal the statue.

-Following the appearance of a black cloud resembling a mountain, Godzilla emerges from Mount Fuji and begins a destructive rampage despite having become tolerant of humans within the past years.
-Godzilla's ally, Anguirus, confronts it, only to be nearly killed and forced to retreat.
+Following the appearance of a black cloud resembling a mountain, a Godzilla imposter emerges from Mount Fuji and begins a destructive rampage.
+Godzilla's ally, Anguirus, confronts the imposter, only to be injured and forced to retreat.
 Keisuke arrives shortly after to check on Masahiko and Miyajima.
-Godzilla's rampage continues until the real Godzilla emerges to fight it, exposing it an imposter called Mechagodzilla, a massive robot armed with advanced weaponry made of the same strange metal, later revealed to be space titanium.
-Godzilla is severely wounded, but inflicts some damage on Mechagodzilla before both monsters retreat.
-Miyajima hypothesizes, based on Mechagodzilla's advanced technology and composition, that the robot is an alien superweapon.
+As the Godzilla imposter's rampage continues, the real Godzilla confronts the imposter, revealed to be Mechagodzilla, a massive mecha with advanced weaponry made of space titanium.
+Both monsters injure each other and retreat.